2018 Gammon China Coast Marathon and Half Marathon – Sunday 28 January 2018

 All pre and post race administration, prize presentations etc at Po Leung Kuk camp

-Pre race water in bag drop area Po Leung Kuk
+Pre race water provided in bag drop area at Po Leung Kuk

 Toilets at Po Leung Kuk, Pak Tam Chung BBQ, Pak Tam Chung bus terminus and portable toilets by start /finish